learningequality/kolibri-docs/docs/access/linux.rst

       kolibri start

     .. note::
       By default **Kolibri** starts on 8080 port.
-If the default port is in use, then refer to `this <https://kolibri.readthedocs.io/en/latest/manage/options_ini.html#run-kolibri-from-a-different-port>`_ doc for running it from a different port.
+If the default port is in use, then refer to :ref:`this <different_port>` doc for running it from a different port.

   2. Open the default browser at ``http://127.0.0.1:8080``, and it will display the **Kolibri** start page.